esp8266/Arduino/doc/reference.rst

   len)`` method, which is similar to ``readBytes(buffer, len)`` without
-  timeout: the returned value can be less than the requested size, so special care must be taken with this function, introduced in the Arduino ``Client::`` class.
+  timeout: the returned value can be less than the requested size, so special care must be taken with this function, introduced in the Arduino ``Client::`` class (cf. AVR reference implementation).
   This function has also been introduced in other classes not derivating from ``Client::``, e.g.  ``HardwareSerial::``.

 Stream extensions